Atlas975/Notes/OperatingSystems/Operating_system_design.md

 ___
 # Operating system design
+- A software layer that simplifies the computer model for programs and manages system resources
 - An OS does the following:
 	- Manages hardware and system resources
 	- Offers a secure environment for applications and multiple users